Can an employer postpone its pensions auto-enrolment duties on multiple occasions in relation to the same worker?

 Postponement allows an employer to delay its duty to auto-enrol eligible jobholders for up to three months.
 The employer can apply postponement:

 - to new workers on starting employment; and/or

 - when someone becomes an eligible jobholder.

 The employer can use postponement again, the next time that its auto-enrolment duties are triggered in relation to a worker, as long as they are not an eligible jobholder on the deferral date (the last day of the postponement window).
-For example, an employer applies a three-month postponement period, with a deferral date of 31 December, to a worker because a period of overtime in October took his qualifying earnings over the earnings threshold, triggering auto-enrolment.
+For example, an employer applies a three-month postponement period, with a deferral date of 31 December, to a worker because a period of overtime in October took their qualifying earnings over the earnings threshold, triggering auto-enrolment.
 On 31 December, the employer reassesses the worker, who has not been paid for any overtime in December; qualifying earnings do not exceed the monthly qualifying earnings threshold so they are not an eligible jobholder.
 The worker is paid a bonus in January, which again triggers auto-enrolment.
 The employer can apply postponement again for up to three months.
 There is no limit to the number of times that an employer can apply postponement.